crazytruth/insanic/docs/source/insanic/authentication_and_permissions.rst

 This will authenticate the request with the declared :code:`authentication_classes`, in this case the :code:`JSONWebTokenAuthentication`.
-This will decode the :code:`jwt` token from the headers and sets the :code:`user` attribute on the request object.
+The authentication class will decode the :code:`jwt` token from the headers and sets the :code:`user` attribute on the request object.

-Then the :code:`permission_classes` are iterated through to determine this use has the necessary permissions to access this view.
+Then the :code:`permission_classes` are iterated through to determine this user has the necessary permissions to access this view.
 In this case :code:`AllowAny` allows everyone to request this view.